 General Municipal Elections are conducted in the City of San Luis Obispo in November of even-numbered years.
-The next General Municipal Election is scheduled to take place in November, 2018.
+The next General Municipal Election is scheduled to take place November 6, 2018.
 Elections consist of two Council Member seats and the Mayor seat.
 Council Member terms are for four years and the Mayor's term is for two years.
+Current Council terms are listed on the Mayor and City Council page of this website under "Contacting Council".
 More information concerning Elective Officials and their terms may be found in the City Charter, Article IV.

 - Voter registration forms are available at the San Luis Obispo County Clerk's office, library, DMV and U.S. post offices.